kahst/BirdNET-Lite/README.md

 ```

 ## Troubleshooting and Ideas
-Submit an issue or discussion.
+Having trouble or have an idea?
+Submit an issue for trouble and a discussion for ideas.

 ## Sharing
 Please join a Discussion!! and please join [BirdWeather!!](https://app.birdweather.com)